First of all, this travel guide is about Georgia, the country! Not Georgia, the US State 🙂

-#48 Although if you have the need to be always online, you can buy a sim card at the Airport.
-For less than 10 USD you can buy 3Gb of internet.
+Although if you have the need to be always online, you can buy a sim card at the Airport.
+For less than 10 USD you can buy 3Gb of data.

 #49 Apparently one can freely smoke everywhere, even in closed spaces like restaurants.
-It is uncomfortable to non-smokers…
+It is uncomfortable for non-smokers…

 #50 Finally, be prepared to find some begging in the streets, particularly of Tbilisi.
 In most of the biggest streets, you will find old people asking (politely not pushing) for money.
 It was very difficult to see and really broke our hearts, particularly when it was elderly people.

-All in all, we loved traveling in Georgia!
+All in all, we love to travel to Georgia!
 It has everything we like when traveling: stunning scenery, tasty food, lots of fun activities, interesting history, and cheap prices!
-Again, you should visit Georgia ASAP because soon it will be full of tourists!
+Again, you should visit Georgia, ASAP because soon it will be full of tourists!

 Our Recommended Travel Guide Books For Georgia

-Georgia (Bradt Travel Guide) – This is our favorite travel guide if you are only traveling to Georgia!
+Georgia (Bradt Travel Guide) – This is our favorite Georgia travel guide if you are only going to travel to Georgia!

-Lonely Planet Georgia, Armenia & Azerbaijan (Travel Guide) – is the best option in case you are planning to travel to several countries in the Caucasus!
+Lonely Planet Georgia, Armenia & Azerbaijan (Travel Guide) – is the best option in case you are planning to travel to Georgia and the other countries in the Caucasus!

 Pin it for later